readmeio/rendish/README.md

 ## Commands

 The commands that this tool supports are in flux, and there are usage notes at the root (`rendish --help`) for each subcommand (for example, `rendish services --help`).
 Use the help text to explore the tool.

-## Building a binary

-- install bun: `curl -fsSL https://bun.sh/install | bash`
-- run `make`

-If that was successful, you should have a binary executable at `dist/rendish` that you can place anywhere in your system path.

-The binary is currently experimental, and the recommended way to install is via `npm`.

 ## TODO